 As mentioned earlier, you should find a focal point for your eyes to stare at straight ahead to encourage your head not to wobble.
-Your head should be as level as possible and with no movement.
+Your head should be as level as possible with no movement.

 Start by 15 minutes of easy pool running for a warm up.
-Then work your way up and down the pyramid (1 min, 2 min, 3 min, 4 min, 5 min, and down) at hard effort, except the 5 minute session at tempo effort.
+Then work your way up and down the pyramid (1 min, 2 min, 3 min, 4 min, 5 min, and down) at hard effort, except the 5 minute interval at tempo effort.
 Each interval has one minute of active recovery.
 Cool down with 12 minutes of easy pool running.

 Warm up with 10 minutes of easy running, do 30 seconds of sprinting, 30 seconds of medium tempo effort, 30 seconds of sprint, 30 seconds of medium, and 30 seconds of rest.
-Then repeat 12-15 times and end with a 10 minute cool down.
+Then repeat 12-15 times and end with a 10-minute cool down.

 Start with a 10 minute warm up.
 Then do 10 seconds of sprint, easy, and medium, followed in 10 second increments all the way up to 70 seconds and then back down.
-End with a 10 minute cool down of easy running.
+End with a 10-minute cool down of easy running.

-Pool running is a great alternative if you’re looking for some new cross-training options or if you want to keep running while you’re injured.
+Pool running is a great alternative if you’re looking for some new cross-training options or if you want to keep running while injured.
 Now it’s up to you to find a deep enough pool in your area to do it!